code-423n4/2023-01-biconomy-findings/data/RaymondFam-Q.md

 +    }
 ```
 ## Library not adequately utilized
-[`max()` in Math.sol](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/libs/Math.sol#L19-L21) should be imported and made used of instead of being re-implemented in the contract.
+Library functions in [Math.sol](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/libs/Math.sol#L19-L21) should be imported and fully made used of in the protocol instead of being re-implemented in the contracts.

-Here are some of the instances entailed:
+Here are the `max()` and `min()` instances entailed:

 [File: SmartAccount.sol](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/SmartAccount.sol)